By James Wilson · Oct 18, 2025

 }

-CDNs can introduce their own SSL/IPv6 problems.
-Some CDN providers deploy SSL certificates to their IPv4 edge servers first and roll out to IPv6 edges later.
-During this window, IPv6 clients may receive an expired certificate, a certificate for the wrong domain, or no certificate at all.
-This is a common CDN + IPv6 failure scenario that standard monitoring misses entirely.
+CDNs add another layer of fun.
+Some CDN providers deploy SSL certificates to their IPv4 edge nodes first and roll out to IPv6 edges on a different schedule.
+During the gap, IPv6 clients see an expired certificate, a certificate for the wrong domain, or no certificate at all.
+This is a documented CDN failure pattern that standard monitoring misses because standard monitoring does not check both protocols.

 UptyBots's SSL monitoring checks certificate validity, expiry, and chain completeness independently for IPv4 and IPv6.
-If the IPv6 endpoint returns a mismatched certificate or fails the handshake, you get a specific alert identifying the protocol and the exact error.
+If the IPv6 endpoint returns a bad certificate or fails the handshake, you get a specific alert naming the protocol and the exact error.
+No guessing.

-• Small requests (DNS queries, simple HTTP GETs) work normally because they fit within the minimum IPv6 MTU of 1280 bytes.
+• Small requests work fine.
+DNS queries, simple GETs that fit in the minimum IPv6 MTU of 1280 bytes.
+Everything seems normal.

 ping6 -s 1452 example.com

-# If this times out but smaller packets work, PMTUD is broken
+# If that times out but smaller packets work, PMTUD is broken

 ping6 -s 1200 example.com

-• Resolver behavior differences.
-Some DNS resolvers prioritize IPv4 lookups and may cache AAAA responses differently or refresh them on a different schedule.
+• Resolver caching behavior.
+Some DNS resolvers prioritize IPv4 lookups and cache AAAA responses on a different schedule.
+This is not supposed to happen per the RFCs, but resolvers in the wild do all sorts of things.

 UptyBots monitors from multiple global locations, each resolving DNS independently.
-This lets you see exactly which regions have picked up the new AAAA record and which are still resolving the old address.
-You can track propagation in real time rather than waiting and hoping.
+You can see exactly which regions have picked up the new AAAA record and which ones are still resolving the old address.
+Real-time propagation tracking instead of crossed fingers.

 Nginx